mchendrickson/doodleTrainer/README.md

 Second, what row "Pets" tab in on, this make it so you can use toons with phrases and unites.
 Note: if there in an event that there are 5 rows the promgram should still run fine.

-Last, what tricks you want to use, enter the nuber of the trick you want followed by a space.
+Third, what tricks you want to use, enter the nuber of the trick you want followed by a space.
 These are based on having all tricks unlocked, so make sure you have all tricks or you may encounter issues.

+Lastly, it is still possible to get a temp ban from using this, I would reccomend that if you do want to use this then you should make a new accound, and gift it the tricks you want to train.
+This would avoid recieving a ban as well as any issues that you might have with speedchat alignment.